Skip to content

 Does leaflet dropping work?

-Leaflet drops work.
-Some of the largest companies in the world as well as most local small businesses use leaflet drops regularly.
+Some of the largest companies in the world as well as many small local businesses use leaflet drops regularly.
+It is a marketing technique used across industries and by organisations of all sizes.

-However asking whether leaflet dropping works is similar to asking whether TV adverts work or if Google Ads are effective.
+However, simply asking whether leaflet dropping works is similar to asking whether TV adverts work, or if Google Ads are effective.
 The answer has to inevitably be – ‘Depending on who is doing it and how well’.

 The approach to leaflet dropping has changed quite a bit over the last 15 years.
 It used to be that a business would print a few thousand leaflets, contact a local flyer distribution firm, pick a postcode to target and hope that all the leaflets get delivered.

-The landscape is completely different now.
-The industry has developed and
+The situation is very different now.
+The industry has developed and adopted new techniques.
+Flyer distribution has become a more sophisticated marketing tool.

 How to know if my leaflet drop worked?